cloud-elements/devportal/docs/guides/formulasC2/formula-instance.md

 2. Hover over the Formula Instance card, and then click **Edit**.
   * To edit the name, a Value variable, or any notifications, make your changes, and then click **Update**.
   * To edit an Element Instance variable, click the pencil icon, and then select a new element instance.
 Click **Update**.

+## Find a Formula Instance ID

+The Formula Instance ID is a unique identifier for each formula instance.
+You can see the formula ID on a formula instance card under the title.